moeeztaher/Budget-Tracker-Jira-Plugin/README.md

 - Setting up alert thresholds
 - Generating financial reports

-For a comprehensive guide on using Budget Tracker, please consult our [User Guide](link-to-your-user-guide).

 ## Configuration

 Budget Tracker can be configured to match your organization's needs: